-When framing a picture, you may opt to include a mat board.
+When framing a picture, you may opt to include a matboard.
 The main reason to do this extends beyond aesthetics.
 In fact, when using a high quality mat board, it is possible to protect your picture or artwork from being discolored by the acidic properties of a wood frame or from external factors, including the wall the frame is being hung on.
 The mat creates a buffered border that prevents acid from destroying what you are trying to protect.
-There are three main types of mat boards you can choose from Frame Destination: AlphaRag, AlphaMat and Paper Mat.
-Each of these mat boards has specific properties that make them more desirable.
-Take a look at each one before making a decision about which is right for you.

-Museums also choose the AlphaMat because it consists of cellulose perfect for archival framing.
-Cellulose is a less expensive mat board than rag but has all of the same beneficial properties.
-In addition, cellulose can provide more color options for inside your frame.
-The depth of these mats at Frame Destination is 1/16th of an inch.
 When looking at cellulose mat boards, you will notice they are described as 4-ply.
 Keep in mind this does not indicate there are four layers of mat board.
 Instead, it indicates the approximate thickness of the mat board.
-There are no choices in thickness for this type of mat board, but it is still a museum quality board that will endure for as long as you need it.
+There are no choices in thickness for this type of mat board – the depth of these mats at Frame Destination is 1/16 inch – but it is still a museum quality board that will endure for as long as you need it.

 Paper mat boards are the least expensive of all the mat boards, but they also do the least to protect your pictures over time.
 These boards are treated with calcium carbonate to neutralize the acidity of the wood pulp used to make the mat.
-The problem is that this buffer will deteriorate over time, and the acidity of the wood will eventually damage the picture.
+The problem is that this buffer will deteriorate over time, and the acidity of the wood in the paper mat will eventually damage the picture.
 These mat boards are recommended for temporary framing and should only be used for a period of up to five years.
-After this time, you can either change out the mat board or upgrade to a museum quality mat board.